python/devguide/committing.rst

 * **Are the changes acceptable?**
-   If you want to share your work-in-progress code on a feature or bugfix, then you can open a ``WIP``-prefixed pull request, publish patches on the `issue tracker <https://bugs.python.org/>`_, or create a public fork of the repository.
+   If you want to share your work-in-progress code on a feature or bugfix, then you can open a ``WIP``-prefixed pull request, publish patches on the `issue tracker`_, or create a public fork of the repository.

 * **Do the checks on the pull request show that the test suite passes?**
    Make sure that all of the status checks are passing.